deepmodeling/blog/source/_posts/tutorial1.md

 ```

 and wait for results.
 During the training process, we can see `lcurve.out` to observe the error reduction.
-Among them, Column 4 and 5 are the test and training errors of energy (normalize the number of atoms), and Column 6 and 7 are the test and training errors of the force.
+Among them, Column 4 and 5 are the test and training errors of energy (normalized by the number of atoms), and Column 6 and 7 are the test and training errors of the force.

 After training, we can use the following script to freeze the model: